mdsol/farscape/README.md

 ### A Hypermedia Discovery Service
-For interacting with a discovery service, Farscape supports follow your nose entry to select a registered resource or immediately loading a discoverable resource if known to be regsitered in the service a priori.
+For interacting with a discovery service, Farscape supports follow your nose entry to select a registered resource or immediately loading a discoverable resource if known to be registered in the service *a priori*.

 ```ruby
 agent = Farscape::Agent.new('http://example.com/my_discovery_service')